- Make a Donation

 - Join Our Cause

 Save the Children and GSK have a five-year strategic global partnership combining their expertise, resources and influence to help save the lives of one million of the poorest children in the world.
 This unique collaboration brings together two organizations working to tackle some of the leading causes of child mortality.

 GSK also supports Save the Children’s global programs to develop child-friendly medicines to reduce child mortality and newborn deaths, widening vaccination coverage and increasing training of health workers in the poorest, hardest-to-reach communities.
 Our flagship country programs, initially launched in the Democratic Republic of Congo and Kenya, include these interventions and are now being monitored and evaluated to allow the partnership to scale up and tackle child mortality in other developing countries.

 New Product Development

 Developing child-friendly medicines to reduce child mortality and newborn deaths

 Through our partnership, GSK and Save the Children are working together to accelerate the availability of lifesaving medicines designed especially for children.
 Save the Children is involved in helping GSK research and develop medicines for children under age 5 and is helping to identify ways to ensure the widest possible access to medicines in the developing world.
 GSK’s expertise combined with Save the Children's child-health expertise and on-the-ground experience is providing children with basic health care, even in the most remote and marginalized communities.

-Products include the antiseptic chlorhexidine – commonly used in mouthwash – which is being reformulated into a gel for cleansing the umbilical cord stumps of newborn babies to prevent serious infection, a major cause of newborn death in poor countries.
+Products include the antiseptic chlorhexidine – commonly used in mouthwash – which has been reformulated into a gel for cleansing the umbilical cord stumps of newborn babies to prevent serious infection, a major cause of newborn death in poor countries.

 Uniting a Global Workforce